JalenMoorer/React-Web-Timer/README.md

 # Koala - Web Engineering Challenge

 ### Implementation
 The way this project was approached was to create a basic countdown timer that renders a theme that gets fetched from the api or a default one as a fallback.
 Once the application receives a theme, it renders the timer.
 From there, a user can modify the value of the timer and initiate it.
-After the timer initiates, it will countdown to zero in 1 second increments unless paused or restarted.
+After the timer initiates, it will countdown to zero in 1 second intervals unless paused or restarted.
 Once it finishes, a browser alert will notify the user that the timer is finished and the user can re-initiate it using the same value as before or a different one if changed.

 ### Depedencies Used
 - React.js